Ministry of Internal Affairs (Tajikistan)

 The Ministry of Internal Affairs, also called the Ministry of the Interior, abbreviated VKD, is the interior ministry of the government of Tajikistan.
 It oversees the Presidential National Guard and the Internal Troops.
 Since 2012, the Minister of Internal Affairs has been Lieutenant General Ramazon Rahimov.
 He is responsible for youth crime prevention and working to lower youth crime rates in the country.
 The law "On Police" was adopted on 7 April 2004 by the Supreme Assembly of Tajikistan to define the duties of the interior ministry.

 History

 The first Tajik militia was founded on 7 December 1924, when the People's Commissariat of Internal Affairs of the Tajik Autonomous Republic was formed.
 A week later on 14 December, Abdullo Yarmukhamedov was appointed the first People's Commissar for Internal Affairs.
-On 5 February 1925, thirty-there NKVD officers were transferred from the Uzbek capital to Dushanbe, where they would be stationed permanently as part of the NKVD division in Dyushambe the next day.
+On 5 February 1925, thirty-three NKVD officers were transferred from the Uzbek capital to Dushanbe, where they would be stationed permanently as part of the NKVD division in Dyushambe the next day.
 During the Soviet era, politicians from Kulob often held high posts in the Ministry of Internal Affairs of the Tajik Soviet Socialist Republic.
 The Tajik Internal Troops were officially founded in 1993 after the founding of the Armed Forces of the Republic of Tajikistan.